Alice-Junying-Fang/CompanyPatentTransfersData/README.md

-# Construct New Company-Level Database of Meaningful Patent Transfers with Company Permnos via Textual Analysis and NLP
+# New Company-Level Database of Meaningful Patent Transfers with Company Permnos

 <details>
 <summary><strong><em>Table of Contents</em></strong></summary>